May 2nd, 2025

-Here are some bonus videos to introduce you to our facility before you come for a tour or have your virtual one.
-These videos are different than our virtual tour and can help tour participants become more engaged by introducing them to topics in advance to create a small amount of familiarity behind them.
+Here are two videos to introduce you to our facility.
+These videos are different than our virtual tour and can help tour participants become more engaged by introducing them to topics in advance to create a small amount of familiarity behind them, or suit as a substitute for visiting in-person.
+Educators are encouraged to contact us if they incorporate this into their cirriculums and would like to set up a complementary Zoom Q&A component!

 Reactor Tour Video